webatintel/aquarium/README.md

 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --simulating-fish-come-and-go

-#“--disable-control-panel” : Turn off control panel because it impacts on performance of Aquarium on different conditions.
+#"--disable-control-panel": Turn off control panel because it impacts on performance of Aquarium on different conditions.
 You can show fps by passing '--print-log --test-time 30' to print the fps to cmd line instead.

 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --disable-control-panel --print-log --test-time 30